Starcounter-Jack/JSON-Patch/README.md

 * The project will monitor the updates to the draft specification.
 * The API for generating patches will change in the comming days
-* An bin directory will be added with minified versions
+* A /bin directory will be added with minified versions
 * Node.js module
 * More unit tests